 Diabetics and non-diabetics alike can find that bad night’s sleep can leave us feeling exhausted and run-down.
 Even non-diabetics show more fluctuations in blood sugar when they’re sleep deprived compared to when they’ve had a reasonable night’s sleep.
 This tiredness can also make us feel hungry, turning to sweet snacks to try and compensate for the low energy levels of fatigue.

 Caffeine has a significant effect on blood glucose management in type 2 diabetics, and may also contribute to the development of type 2 diabetes.
-Caffeine has long been a controversial factor in discussion of blood glucose control, and there have been some suggestions that some caffeinated drinks have some protective qualities.
-However, the most recent high quality studies have found that a negative impact from caffeine on blood sugar management.
+Caffeine has long been a controversial factor in discussions of blood glucose control, and there have been some suggestions that some caffeinated drinks have some protective qualities.
+However, the most recent high-quality studies have found that there is a negative impact of caffeine on blood sugar management.

 Stress – whether family and personal worries, pressures at work, injury, illness, or any of the myriad other stressors in our modern lives – has a complicated relationship with blood sugar control.
-Not just acute stress, but longer-term mental health conditions, anxiety and depression all have an impact on the way our bodies regulate insulin and blood sugar.
+But it is not just acute stress that can affect our blood sugar levels.
+Longer-term mental health conditions, anxiety and depression all have an impact on the way our bodies regulate insulin and blood sugar.
 The impact of this is most likely to be serious in diabetics, but can affect anybody, diabetic or not.
-There is an idea that longer-term, heightened stress levels maintain the body in a low-key ‘fight or flight’ type state, meaning that the nervous system is poised ready to give the body more glucose.
+It has been suggested that longer-term, heightened stress levels keeps the body in a low-key ‘fight or flight’ type state.
+What this means is that the nervous system is always ready to provide the body with more glucose.
 In fact, the correlation is likely to be complex, and involve the impact of stress and mental illness on other aspects of life, including sleep, diet, activity, and use of alcohol and caffeine.

-When we exercise, we need extra energy, in the form of glucose, to be available to use in our cells.
-We also need insulin to enable those cells to retrieve and use the sugar from our blood circulation.
+When we exercise, we need extra energy in the form of glucose to be available to use in our cells.
+We also need insulin to enable those cells to retrieve and use the sugar from the blood that is circulating throughout our body.
 One immediate effect of exercise is to lower the blood sugar, as we use up energy with activity.
 The length and intensity of a workout affects its impact on blood sugars.
 Diabetics, particularly those who use insulin, may be advised to check their blood sugar levels before and after a workout or any sustained intense activity.
 There is some evidence that exercising in the afternoon is of the most benefit to blood sugar levels, in keeping with the body’s circadian rhythm and natural energy level fluctuations.

-Longer-term, having an active lifestyle with plenty of healthy exercise may have a positive impact on blood sugar control, diabetes risk, and management of existing diabetes.
+In the long-term, having an active lifestyle with plenty of healthy exercise may have a positive impact on blood sugar control, diabetes risk, and management of existing diabetes.
 Being active is one of the best things we can do to improve our overall health and reduce our risk of type 2 diabetes.
 Exercise is excellent for weight control, and we know that being overweight or obese is one of the highest predictors for type 2 diabetes.
-Regular, high intensity exercise has both short- and long-term benefits on blood sugars for non-diabetics, and significantly decreases the risk of developing type 2 diabetes.
+Regular, high intensity exercise has both short and long-term benefits on blood sugars for non-diabetics, and significantly decreases the risk of developing type 2 diabetes.

 Acute illness is closely associated with fluctuations in blood glucose levels.
 The physical stress of illness, the use of some medications, and the impact of illness on other aspects of life like sleep quality, hydration and nutrition all contribute to unstable blood sugars.
 It isn’t always possible to avoid an acute illness, but diabetics should be mindful of the potential effect of illness on their blood sugar control.

 Alcohol is metabolised in a similar way to other simple sugars, and usually causes an initial spike in blood sugar immediately after consumption.
-Unlike other sugars, alcohol affects the liver’s ability to deliver glucose into the blood stream, meaning that after an initial spike, blood sugars can dip significantly.
+Unlike other sugars, alcohol affects the liver’s ability to deliver glucose into the blood stream.
+This means that after an initial spike, blood sugars can dip significantly.

 People with insulin-controlled diabetes mellitus are more likely to have hypoglycaemia – abnormally or dangerously low blood sugar levels – the morning after an evening of moderate to heavy alcohol intake.
 Alcohol is also a source of empty calories, which can contribute to weight gain for some people, increasing insulin resistance and the risk of type 2 diabetes.